wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/2-flow-create-first.md

 ![Office 365 email](../media/office-365-email.png)

 ## Create the flow
-**Save Office 365 email attachments to OneDrive for Business** is one of our one-click templates, where you just answer questions that are necessary to build the flow, without having to write a single line of code.
+**Save Office 365 email attachments to OneDrive for Business** is one of our one-click templates, in which you can answer questions that are necessary to build the flow, so that you don't have to write a line of code.

 On the template graphic, there's a description of what the template does and what it needs to succeed.

-You're asked to provide credentials for the Microsoft Office 365 Outlook and Microsoft SharePoint services.
-If you regularly use both services, you'll already be signed in to them.
+You'll be asked to provide credentials for the Microsoft Office 365 Outlook and Microsoft SharePoint services.
+If you regularly use both services, you'll already be signed in.

 1. Select **Create Flow**.